bem/bem-core/common.docs/bemtree-reference/bemtree-reference.en.md

 * the set of standard modes and in what order to call them;
 * available context fields.

-For a detailed description of BEMTREE's architecture, see the section “Architecture of BEMHTML and BEMTREE templates” of the [Data templating in bem-core](http://ru.bem.info/technology/bemhtml/current/templating/) document (available only in Russian).
+For a detailed description of BEMTREE's architecture, see the section “Architecture of BEMHTML and BEMTREE templates” of the [Data templating in bem-core](http://ru.bem.info/technology/bemhtml/current/templating/) document (currently available only in Russian).

 <a name="uts"></a>